-Over current protection for the SC4601 is implemented by detecting the voltage drop of the high side P-MOSFET during conduction, also known as high side $R{\rm DS(ON)}$ detection.
+Over current protection for the SC4602 is implemented by detecting the voltage drop of the high side P-MOSFET during conduction, also known as high side $R{\scriptscriptstyle DS(ON)}$ detection.
 This loss-less detection eliminates the sense resistor and its loss.
-The overall efficiency is improved and the number of components and cost of the converter are reduced. $R{\rm DS(ON)}$ sensing is by default inaccurate and is mainly used to protect the power supply during a fault case.
-The over current trigger point will vary from unit to unit as the $R{\rm DS(ON)}$ of P-MOSFET varies.
+The overall efficiency is improved, and the number of components and cost of the converter are reduced. $\boldsymbol{R}{\text{DS(ON)}}$ sensing is by default inaccurate and is mainly used to protect the power supply during a fault case.
+The over current trigger point will vary from unit to unit as the $\rm R{\rm DS(ON)}$ of P-MOSFET varies.
 Even for the same unit, the over current trigger point will vary as the junction temperature of P-MOSFET varies.
-The SC4601 provides a built-in 50 μ A current source, which is combined with $R{\rm SET}$ (connected between $V{\rm CC}$ and $I{\rm SET}$) to determine the current limit threshold.
-The value of $R{\rm SET}$ can be properly selected according to the desired current limit point
+The SC4602 provides a built-in 300mV voltage source.
+The over current trigger point can be determined based on the internal 300mV voltage source and the $R{DS(ON)}$ of P-MOSFET as follows: